-Range of compensation: excluding compensation as a revenue producer, the range of total CEO compensation (base salary, annual CEO bonus and share-based awards) is targeted to be between \$3 million and \$7 million.
-This range reflects compensation that would reasonably be expected to recruit an individual with Mr. Daviau's expertise and talents, and the upper end of the range is directly comparable to the compensation paid to a number of the non-revenue-producer chief executive officers of U.S. financial services firms in the Company's compensation practices peer group.
-This reflects a scope of the Company's business that is well beyond Canada and that has a significant U.S. component.
+Level of compensation: Compensation for the CEO excluding compensation as a revenue producer, is targeted within a range that would reasonably be expected to recruit an individual with Mr. Daviau's expertise and talents and is informed by compensation paid to the non-revenue-producer chief executive officers of U.S. financial services firms in the Company's Peer Group.
+This reflects a scope of the Company's business that is well beyond Canada, including significant U.S. and international components.

-Mix of compensation: in fiscal 2024, the compensation is made up of a base salary of \$850,000 and the balance in cash as an annual bonus and Performance Share Unit (PSU) awards.
-The CEO is also a participant in the ESOP and in first quarter of fiscal 2025, with other ESOP Participants, is expected to enter into an interest-bearing secured purchase loan agreement with a subsidiary of the Company to partially fund the subscription price for LP Units in the Partnership.
+Mix of compensation: in fiscal 2025, the compensation is made up of a base salary of \$1,000,000 and the balance in cash as an annual bonus and Performance Share Unit (PSU) awards.
+The CEO is also a participant in the Employee Partnership (EP) and in first quarter of fiscal 2025, with other EP Participants, entered into an interest-bearing secured purchase loan agreement with a subsidiary of the Company to partially fund the subscription price for LP Units in the Employee Partnership.
 The loan is repayable annually from the CEO's annual bonus in an amount equal to 20% of the CEO's annual bonus minus the tax withholdings applicable to the CEO.
-Pursuant to the terms of the purchase loan, the CEO will be entitled to a top-up payment in an amount equal to 0.67 times the pre-tax equivalent of any principal amount of the purchase loan repaid by the CEO, which top-up amount, after the deduction of applicable withholding taxes, is required to be used to repay the loan.
-Prior fiscal years included the amortized value of Performance Share Options (PSOs) granted in prior fiscal years.
+Pursuant to the terms of the purchase loan, the CEO will be entitled to a Top-Up payment in an amount equal to 0.67 times the pre-tax equivalent of any principal amount of the purchase loan repaid by the CEO, which Top-Up amount, after the deduction of applicable withholding taxes, is required to be used to repay a portion of the loan.